 Memory of Nations Awards

-Veterans’ Day is celebrated throughout the world – mainly in English-speaking countries – on 11 November.
-It is symbolized by the red poppy flower, which is pinned to a person’s coat in honour and memory of soldiers and veterans of the past.
+Veterans’ Day is celebrated throughout the world – mainly in English-speaking countries – on the 11th of November.
+It is symbolized by the red poppy, which is pinned to a person’s coat in honor of soldiers of the past.
 We would like to maintain this tradition in the Czech Republic as well.

-More than 800 veterans have told their story for Memory of the Nations.
-Some 600 more former WW2 soldiers and resistance fighters still live in the Czech Republic, their unique lives as yet hidden to the public.
-Our Veterans’ Day collection will allow us to document more of their stories.
-While we can.
+More than 800 veterans have told their stories to the Memory of the Nations.
+Unfortunately, WW2 veterans and resistance fighters are leaving us in an ever increasing number, and their unique memories stay hidden to the public.
+Our Veterans’ Day collection allows us to document more of their stories while we still can.

-Wear a poppy as a symbol of respect for war veterans.
+Get your own poppy flower during the whole month of November from multiple places in the Czech Republic.
+Wear it as a symbol of respect for war veterans.
 Support the recording of their testimonies for the Memory of Nations.